 While the NCLC was the starting catalyst for non-violent protest, the students involved eventually took over the mission as their own, forming a separate organization known as the Nashville Student Movement.
 The schools that the students primarily came from were: Fisk, Tennessee A&I (now Tennessee State University), American Baptist Theological Seminary (American Baptist College), Meharry Medical College, and Vanderbilt University.
 Both organizations began working together though, first targeting lunch counters downtown in February, 1960.

-The following stores were targeted for their hypocrisy in service over the next following months (African Americans were allowed to purchase clothing and items from the store, but still not allowed to sit at the lunch counters):
+The following stores were targeted for their unequal service policies (African Americans were allowed to purchase clothing and items from the store, but still not allowed to sit at the lunch counters):

 In the Library's current location, there were many other stores and businesses that were targeted for demonstrations as well, including the Tic Toc Restaurant that had a couple of locations around downtown.

 On top of the sit-in protests that the students were involved in actively, they also protested by boycotting the downtown retail establishments.
 Despite the verbal abuse and attacks the protestors received during many of these sit-ins (including on Feb.
-27th when police were not present, and a group of whites opposing desegregation violently attacked the protestors), their hardwork paid off by May when negotiations with the merchants allowed for 6 downtown businesses to open their lunch counters to African Americans.
+27th when police were not present, and a group of white citizens opposing desegregation violently attacked the protestors), their hard work paid off by May when negotiations with the merchants allowed for 6 downtown businesses to open their lunch counters to African Americans.

 In between the starting of the sit-ins in February and the successful outcome by May 10th, there was a lot of push and pull between the protestors, law enforcement, the merchants, the city government and the pro-segregation supporters.
 This included 81 arrests of student protestors on Feb.
 27th (but no arrests of any of the attackers), a Bi-racial committee appointed by Mayor Ben West to investigate segregation in the city, and a bombing at the home of Z. Alexander Looby on April 19th (lead lawyer representing the students arrested on Feb.
 27th) that led to a confrontation of the Mayor and a visit by Dr. King to Fisk University.